mario-bermonti/cookiecutter-modern-pypackage/README.md

 This cookiecutter is a fork of [fedejaure's][original_cookie] awesome python package template.
-It uses most of fedejaure's code and configuration, but it has been adapted so it is easier to used by scientists who have limited technical background in programming.
-Please do checkout [fedejaure's][original_cookie] template as it is great and may even be better for your needs.
+It uses most of fedejaure's code and configuration, but it has been adapted so it is easier to use by scientists who have limited technical background in programming.

+Please do checkout [fedejaure's][original_cookie] template as it is great and may even be better suited for your needs.

 This template is also influenced by these awesome projects: